 In 1986, it was clear to the MetLife Foundation that the aging of America would bring a dramatic incidence of Alzheimer’s, causing untold physical, emotional, and economic suffering to patients and families and overwhelming our nation's healthcare resources.

 Tackling this growing public health challenge requires new research in the field of Alzheimer’s disease.
 To encourage this research, MetLife Foundation established the Awards for Medical Research in Alzheimer’s Disease.

-The honor roll of awardees now numbers 78 scientists – including two who have gone on to win Nobel Prizes.
+The honor roll of awardees now numbers 88 scientists – including four who have gone on to win Nobel Prizes as well as 39 winners of the prestigious Potamkin Prize.
 Tremendous progress has been made and our understanding of the disease continues to improve.

 The awards provide outstanding researchers with an opportunity to freely pursue new ideas.
 At the heart of the program is a belief in research as the road to understanding and ultimately treating a devastating disease.